mlabuda2/nf-tower-docs/docs/credentials/docker_registry_credentials.md

 ### Container registry credentials

 From version 22.3, Tower supports the configuration of credentials for container registry services.
-These credentials are leveraged by the Nextflow Wave container service to authenticate to private container registry services.
+These credentials are leveraged by the Nextflow Wave container service to authenticate to private container registries.
 For more information on Wave containers, see [here](https://www.nextflow.io/docs/latest/wave.html).

 To create your new Docker Hub registry credential in Tower, follow these steps: